cross-team/loki/README.md

 ### `example`

-This is an example usage of your theme.
+This is an example usage of your themes.
 It should look the same as the site of someone who installed and used your theme from npm.

 - `example/`